[ExI] Coherent vs. Incoherent Fears of Being Uploaded

 stathisp at gmail.com

-accompaniment of my deltoid muscle contracting and causing abduction
+arm is related to contraction of my deltoid muscle causing abduction

 of my humerus.